 We think it is important for people do to more than just breed their dogs.
-Our dogs are run on sled and used as hiking partners (pack animals) We have five children, from 2-20 yrs old, full time jobs, and we still run and actively hike with our dogs.
+Our dogs are run on sled and used as hiking partners (pack animals) and are competed in agility, obedience, and showing.
+However we do this on a FUN level.
+By this I mean we ENJOY our dogs and the events we compete in, we do not treat it like a job.
+We have six children, from 4-24 yrs old, full time jobs, and we still run and actively hike, and compete with our dogs.
 We feel it is important for others who chose to breed their dogs to participate in some sort of competitive activity with their dogs.
 These are working dogs and are not meant to be cooped up in a kennel and used only for breeding.
-I do not show at this time, I have inquired on getting a professional handler as with 2 very young kids I do not want to put them through extensive traveling, but the world is so political and many of the seasoned show people are so vicious.
+I do not show with the AKC at this time, I have inquired on getting a professional handler as with 2 very young kids I do not want to put them through extensive traveling, but the world is so political and many of the seasoned show people are so vicious.
 It seems to be a "who you know" sport.
 So I stick to doing activities that are more fun and less stressful with my dogs.

 Do you keep a "waiting list"?

 Yes I do go here